 AUM is an equal opportunity institution.
 It does not discriminate against students, employees or applicants for admission or employment in any of its programs or activities on the basis of age, disability, race, color, national origin, religion or sex.
 With respect to students and applicants for admission, AUM has designated responsible individuals to coordinate its efforts to comply with these non-discrimination provisions.
-Dr. Marc Hall, Department of Management (334-334-244-3513), coordinates compliance with the disability provisions.
-Dr. Alecia Cyprian, Dean of Students (334-334-244-3960), coordinates compliance with all other non-discrimination provisions.
+Dr. Marc Hall, Department of Management (334-244-3513), coordinates compliance with the disability provisions.
+The dean of students coordinates compliance with all other non-discrimination provisions.
 AUM has adopted grievance procedures providing for prompt, equitable resolution of complaints.
-Students and applicants should contact the appropriate administrator to avail themselves of these procedures.
-Employees should refer to the procedures outlined in the staff and faculty handbook as appropriate and applicants for employment should contact the Human Resources Department
+Students and applicants should contact the associate provost to avail themselves of these procedures.